 An important consideration to make is how you are currently storing your affiliate records.
 If you are currently using DropBox, Google Drive, or something similar to store your items and they are regularly updated, the best way might be to give the Archives access to this account.

 Alternatively, some affiliates use email.
-You can either directly send items to the Archives, or copy the Archives on emails to leadership and members.
+You can either directly send items to the Archives or copy the Archives on emails to leadership and members.

 For non-digital items, you can mail them to us.
 Please let the Archives staff know ahead of time so we can confirm when the items are received.